DevOnWheels/DevOnWheels/README.md

 #### 🛠 I’m currently working on ...

-... my small business [devonwheels.net](https://www.devonwheels.net), my personal website [labsch.net](https://matthias.labsch.net) and several client websites for a physiotherapist, personal coaches and an international martial arts association.
+... my small business Dev On Wheels, my personal website [labsch.net](https://matthias.labsch.net) and several client websites for a physiotherapist, personal coaches and an international martial arts association.